AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/cables.md

 ## Another Note

-**These are not item or fluid or energy or etc. pipes.** They have no internal inventory, pattern providers and machines do not "push" into them, all they do is connect AE2 [devices](../ae2-mechanics/devices.md) together into a network.
+**These are not pipes for items, fluid, energy, etc.** They have no internal inventory, pattern providers and machines do not "push" into them; all they do is connect AE2 [devices](../ae2-mechanics/devices.md) together into a network.

 ## Glass Cable